Skin Health Gummies: What Really Makes Them Hold Up

 Thermal History: The Part of the “Formula” That Never Appears on the Label

-Key process variables that need to be locked down include:
+Key process variables to lock down include:

 • Cook temperature and hold time